 Following the call, send the interviewer a brief thank you note to once again thank them for taking the time to discuss your candidacy.
 The thank you note is also your opportunity to restate your continued interest in the role.
-Information on writing a quality thank you note, as well as examples, can be found on pages 18-20 of this guide.
+Information on writing a quality thank you note, as well as examples, can be found on pages 12-14 of the Professional Correspondence guide.